 With your Eurail pass, you can hop on and off most regional trains within Europe.
 However, there are some trains that require a reservation at an additional cost.
-This applies to some high-speed and international trains and most night trains.
+This applies to most high-speed trains, international trains and night trains.

 Find trains that don't need reservations